power-flow-analyzer/PowerFlowAnalyzer/Readme.md

 Simply execute the following two steps:
  - Clone this git repository
  - Create a build using `mvn package` (you need to have Maven installed)

+For MATPOWER support in your builds, download a MATPOWER release or clone a git repository.
+The MATPOWER files must reside in a `matpower` folder inside this folder.
+In general, a `matpower` folder (if existing) will be copied to the distribution folder and added to Matlab's search path.

 A zip file containing a full distribution will be created at `target/PowerFlowAnalyzer-<VERSION>.zip`